Eden Hazard transfer: 'I think it is goodbye' - Belgian bids farewell to Chelsea after Europa League win | Goal.com

 "We played well in the second half.
 They had a few chances at the end when the score was 4-1.
 I'm just happy to lift this trophy with the boys."

-With his double, Hazard he first player to score a brace in the final of a major UEFA competition for an English club since Mark Hughes for Manchester United against Barcelona in the 1991 Cup Winners' Cup final.
+With his double, Hazard became the first player to score a brace in the final of a major UEFA competition for an English club since Mark Hughes for Manchester United against Barcelona in the 1991 Cup Winners' Cup final.

 When asked what Sarri said to his side at the break, Hazard said: "Just to keep playing, try to keep playing.
 What we did in the second half.